-Designed to expand the accessibility of Russia-based research while increasing U.S. knowledge and expertise on Russia, AFR will serve to connect fellows with academic contacts in Russia and to facilitate access to archives and resources necessary to complete in-depth research.
+AFR is designed to expand the accessibility of Russia-based research while increasing U.S. knowledge and expertise on Russia.
 Fellowships last three to nine consecutive months and include round-trip international travel; housing and living stipends; visa support; overseas health, accident, and evacuation insurance; archive access; and logistical support.
 Following the completion of the research term, AFR fellows will return to the U.S. and share their findings through presentations, articles, and lectures in order to strengthen and broaden current scholarship in the social sciences related to Russia and U.S.-Russia relations.

 The total value of each fellowship, administered by American Councils, ranges from $10,000 to $45,000, with actual levels of support depending on the duration of the overseas research period and the academic rank of the awardee.
 Typical awards include:

 - International airfare from the scholar's home city to their host city overseas

 - Academic affiliation fees at a leading local university or educational institution

 - Visa(s) arranged by American Councils in direct collaboration with academic host institutions in order to facilitate archive access and guarantee timely visa registration

 - Health insurance of up to $100,000 per accident or illness